The Netherlands Working Holiday Visa for Australians

 • Instructions for payment of the visa fee (if you did not already pay online when submitting your application).

-While this letter was previously sent by post, some Working Holidays for Aussies readers say they recently received this information by email.
-It took around three weeks after applying for their visa.
+While this letter was previously sent by post, some Working Holidays for Aussies readers said they recently received this information by email.
+They said it took around three weeks after applying for their visa.

 After you receive this letter, you can make an appointment online to visit the IND to provide biometric data (i.e. have your fingerprints, photo and signature taken) and receive a temporary residence endorsement sticker.
 This passport sticker allows you to reside and work in The Netherlands for up to 3 months while you wait for the final outcome of your application.